cjjones22/Programs/README.md

 Programs
 ========

-My first Ruby programs
-These are a few of the first programs I learned to code in Ruby.
+My first Ruby programs that I learned from Chris Pine's book Learn to Program.